The exact amount of the school allowance depends on:

 Amount of allowance = full allowance x [(maximum threshold - family income) / (maximum threshold - minimum threshold)]

 - Your family income is 30,000 euro

 - Your family has 3 points

 - You have a pupil in primary education

 Amount of partial allowance = 188.19 euro x [(47,089.41 euro − 30,000 euro) / (47,089.41 euro – 25,296.38 euro)] = 188.19 euro x (17,089.41 euro / 21,793.03 euro) = 147.57 euro

 If the result is lower than the minimum allowance, the minimum allowance will be given.

-A foster child that has lived more than 12 consecutive months in the same foster family on 31 August of the school year concerned, does not need to meet the financial conditions and thus always receives the full allowance.
+A foster child that has lived more than 12 consecutive months in the same foster family or consecutively in several different foster families on the 31st of August of the school year concerned, does not need to meet the financial conditions and thus always receives the full allowance.

 You are entitled to the exceptional allowance if your family income is lower or equal to a tenth of the maximum income threshold and consists for at least 70% of:

 - replacement income (unemployment benefit, sickness benefits, early retirement pension)